alexterrand/de-zoomcamp/homework-02.md

   file: "green_tripdata_2020-{{ inputs.my_input }}.csv"
 ```

-Finally the total rows could be found in several place, for example in the details of the dataset in BigQuery  \n
+Finally the total rows could be found in several place, for example in the details of the dataset in BigQuery

-Answer Q3: 24,648,499 \n
+Answer Q3: 24,648,499

 Answer Q4: 1,734,051

 ### Q5